brockttaylor/CFHT_2023/README.md

+Taylor_Brock_CFHT_2023_Poster.pdf was presented at ADASS 2023 in Tucson Arizona.

 Abstract:
 Used a Convolutional Neural Network to detect clouds on Mauna Kea using Canada France Hawaii Telescope’s (CFHT) All Sky Infrared and Visible Analyzer (ASIVA).
 Two models were constructed: a full-sky image classifier, and a heatmap generator using different size pixel kernels.
 The full-sky classifier was able to determine clear skies with 100% accuracy (0% false positive rate) and cloudy skies with 96% accuracy (4% false negative rate).
 The heatmap generator model used a convolutional neural network on a small kernel